-CTE Concentrator: Count of Students taking Agri Food & Nat.
+CTE Concentrator: Count of Students Concentrating in Agri Food & Nat.
 Res.

-- Count of CTE concentrators who have taken a course in Agri Food & Nat.
+- Count of CTE cluster concentrators in Agri Food & Nat.
 Res. - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Arch. & Const.
+CTE Concentrator: Count of Students Concentrating in Arch. & Const.

-- Count of CTE concentrators who have taken a course in Arch. & Const. - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Arch. & Const. - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Arts, AV, Tech & Comm.
+CTE Concentrator: Count of Students Concentrating in Arts, AV, Tech & Comm.

-- Count of CTE concentrators who have taken a course in Arts, AV, Tech & Comm. - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Arts, AV, Tech & Comm. - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Business Mgmt. & Admin.
+CTE Concentrator: Count of Students Concentrating in Business Mgmt. & Admin.

-- Count of CTE concentrators who have taken a course in Business Mgmt, & Admin. - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Business Mgmt, & Admin. - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Education & Training
+CTE Concentrator: Count of Students Concentrating in Education & Training

-- Count of CTE concentrators who have taken a course in Education & Training - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Education & Training - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Finance
+CTE Concentrator: Count of Students Concentrating in Finance

-- Count of CTE concentrators who have taken a course in Finance - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Finance - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Govt. & Public Admin.
+CTE Concentrator: Count of Students Concentrating in Govt. & Public Admin.

-- Count of CTE concentrators who have taken a course in Govt. & Public Admin. - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Govt. & Public Admin. - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Health Science
+CTE Concentrator: Count of Students Concentrating in Health Science

-- Count of CTE concentrators who have taken a course in Health Science - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Health Science - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Hospitality & Tourism
+CTE Concentrator: Count of Students Concentrating in Hospitality & Tourism

-- Count of CTE concentrators who have taken a course in Hospitality & Tourism - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Hospitality & Tourism - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Human Services
+CTE Concentrator: Count of Students Concentrating in Human Services

-- Count of CTE concentrators who have taken a course in Human Services - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Human Services - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Information Technology
+CTE Concentrator: Count of Students Concentrating in Information Technology

-- Count of CTE concentrators who have taken a course in Information Technology - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Information Technology - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Law,.
-Public Safety, Cor. & Sec.
+CTE Concentrator: Count of Students Concentrating in Law, Public Safety, Cor. & Sec.

-- Count of CTE concentrators who have taken a course in Law, Public safety, Cor. & Sec - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Law, Public Safety, Cor. & Sec - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Manufacturing
+CTE Concentrator: Count of Students Concentrating in Manufacturing

-- Count of CTE concentrators who have taken a course in Manufacturing - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Manufacturing - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Marketing
+CTE Concentrator: Count of Students Concentrating in Marketing

-- Count of CTE concentrators who have taken a course in Marketing - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in Marketing - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking STEM
+CTE Concentrator: Count of Students Concentrating in STEM

-- Count of CTE concentrators who have taken a course in STEM - At the state level, all counts/percentages should be based on unduplicated student counts
+- Count of CTE cluster concentrators in STEM - At the state level, all counts/percentages should be based on unduplicated student counts

-CTE Concentrator: Count of Students taking Transp.
+CTE Concentrator: Count of Students Concentrating in Transp.
 Distr. & Logis.

-- Count of CTE concentrators who have taken a course in Transp.
+- Count of CTE cluster concentrators in Transp.
 Distr, & Logis. - At the state level, all counts/percentages should be based on unduplicated student counts